weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-24-types-as-comments-proposal.md

                  ~~~
 ```

-As we can see, this type of error can easily be detected before running the code by applying type checking.
-In the first case, TypeScript tells us that we likely wanted a number on the right-hand side of the `+` operator (and not add a number and an array).
+As we can see, both problems can easily be detected before running the code by applying static type checking.
+In the first case, TypeScript tells us that we likely wanted a number on the right-hand side of the `+` operator (and not an array).

 In the second case, we are informed that empty objects do not magically come with an arbitrary property called `foo`.

-> NB: Admittedly, the phrasing of the first error message is a little bit off because we **can** actually apply the `+` operator to `number` and `array` types (in our case yielding a `number` value `3` as shown above).
+>  ℹ️ Admittedly, the phrasing of the first error message is a little bit off because we **can** actually apply the `+` operator to `number` and `array` types (in our case yielding a `number` value `3` as shown above).
 By [specification](https://tc39.es/ecma262/multipage/ecmascript-language-expressions.html#sec-addition-operator-plus), however, it is only overloaded for number addition and string concatenation.
 Moreover, it makes very little sense to "add" numbers and arrays, so the right-hand side value probably was intended to be a number as well.